longshot2k20/dotfiles/big-data/dss/README.md

 brew cask install data-science-studio
 ```

-Does not seem to work
+Does not seem to work.
+This is for installing now that it is installed into your home directory.
+Go there and start the server.

 ```console
 “DataScienceStudio.app” can’t be opened because Apple cannot check it for malicious software.